sUNC-Utilities/docs.sunc.su/docs/Signals/replicatesignal.md

     For an accurate result from the examples, test the function in [our game](https://www.roblox.com/games/133609342474444/ROBLOCKS-STOP-PMOING-ME).

-If possible, replicates the signal to the server with the provided arguments.
+`#!luau replicatesignal` replicates a signal to the server with the provided arguments, if possible.
 The arguments must also match accordingly to the signal itself.
 To know a signal's arguments, visit [this](https://robloxapi.github.io/ref/).

 ```luau
 function replicatesignal(signal: RBXScriptSignal, ...: any?)